How To Keep Cats Out Of The Fireplace And Off The Wood Stove: Screens And Guards

 cat proof fireplace screen

-How to keep cat out of fireplace?
+How do you keep a cat out of the fireplace?

 If you feel your cat is in danger from your fireplace you may need to consider getting a good electric fireplace insert instead.
+It’s a pain to have to do something that drastic, but you’ve got to do what you’ve got to do.

 You don’t want your cat jumping onto a hot stove or trying to get amongst hot coals in the fireplace, but it’s more than likely you can train them out of bad habits.